Aldaviva/DryerDuty/Readme.md

     ```
 1. Install the SystemD service.
     ```sh
-    # if you chose a different installation directory from /opt/dryerduty, edit ExecStart and WorkingDirectory in dryerduty.service
+    # if you chose an installation directory that isn't /opt/dryerduty, edit ExecStart and WorkingDirectory in dryerduty.service
     sudo mv /opt/dryerduty/dryerduty.service /etc/systemd/system/
     sudo systemctl daemon-reload
     sudo systemctl enable dryerduty.service
     ```

 ## Configuration

-<a id="pagerduty"></a>
 ### PagerDuty

 Create an Integration in PagerDuty and get its Integration Key.